I-Fardeen/Data-Science-Repo/Reading Material/Xarray Library in Python.md

 Happy data exploration and coding! 📦🔍
 ```

 This cheat sheet introduces the Xarray library in Python, covering data structure creation, data selection, operations, groupby functions, time series handling, and plotting.
-It's a quick reference for those interested in handling multi-dimensional labeled arrays with Xarray.
+It's a quick reference for those interested in handling multi-dimensional labeled arrays with